-Student Identification Cards / 588.5109
+Student Identification Cards / 588.2174

 There is no charge to students for the student identification card.
 The same identification card will be used for each semester attended.
-New cards and validation stickers for the current semester can be obtained at the beginning of every semester from the Counseling Office, Manzanita 15.
-A picture ID and current class schedule is required when requesting services, adding/dropping classes, use of math and computer open labs, the Academic Achievement Center and Business
+New cards and validation stickers for the current semester can be obtained at the beginning of every semester from the Student Center, Ponderosa Building.
+A picture ID and current class schedule is required when requesting services, adding/dropping classes, use of math and computer open labs, the Academic Achievement Center and Business Office.

 Students should carry their card with them while on campus.
-Contact the Counseling Office for processing dates, times and location at 588,5109.
+Contact the Student Center for processing dates, times and location at 588.2174.

-TRiO Student Support Service / 588.5145
+TRiO Student Support Service / 588.5066 or 588.5145